hashicorp/vault-client-dotnet/docs/System.md

 <a name="writegeneraterootattempt"></a>
 # **WriteGenerateRootAttempt**
-> void WriteGenerateRootAttempt (WriteGenerateRootAttemptRequest writeGenerateRootAttemptRequest)
+> void WriteGenerateRootAttempt (WriteGenerateRootAttemptRequest writeGenerateRootAttemptRequest, TimeSpan? wrapTTL = null)

 Initializes a new root generation attempt.